aurelia-plugins/aurelia-plugins-tabs/README.md

 }
 ```

 When a tab is clicked, the event `aurelia-plugins:tabs:tab-clicked:{tab-id}` will be published, where `{tab-id}` is the corresponding id as defined in the `tabs` array.
 The payload is the click `event`.
-The active-tag-id bound property will also be updatedf.
 The event `aurelia-plugins:tabs:active-tab-changed` to allow subscribing to a single event, with a payload containing the Ids of the tabs in the form: `{from: currentActiveId, to: targetId}`
+The active-tag-id bound property will also be updated when the active tab is changed, but this happens after the above events have fired.

 ### Tab Content